mafe72/3D-Printer-Filament-Runout-Sensor/README.md

 Once the firmware is configured and uploaded to your printer, Marlin will send M600 gcode to change the filament spool once the sensor gets triggered.

+If you have a Raspberry Pi with OctoPrint setup, use the plugin above in order to use this sensor, connected to the Raspberry Pi.

 ### Stand-alone Configuration

 The 3D Printer Filament Runout Sensor can also be used stand-alone, without the 3D printer’s firmware modification by connecting the sensor to an available Z+ endstop port on your 3D printer, this will enable the audio and visual notifications but will not pause the printer to perform the filament reload.